zamazan4ik/awesome-pgo/article/article.md

 TODO: write about other compilers and importance of such tools
 TODO: Write about merging instrumentation PGO with sampling PGO profiles: https://reviews.llvm.org/D81981 + https://issuetracker.google.com/issues/259718081#comment18

 Let's talk a bit about operations with PGO profiles.
-In practice, you want to perform the following things:
+In practice, you want to perform at least the following things with profiles:

 * Merge multiple PGO profiles into one.
+Useful when you gather profiles from multiple workloads.
 * Compare different PGO profiles with each other.
+Useful for understanding how different are execution paths of your application in different workloads or how many differences in PGO profiles are for different application versions.
 * Get some statistics about a PGO profile.

-Merging multiple PGO profiles into one is the most common task with PGO.
-In many cases, you may want to run multiple PGO training phase multiple times, collect multiple PGO profiles from different workloads.
-And if you want to optimize your application simulateneosly to multiple workloads, you need to merge profiles from multiple workloads into a one "generic" profile.
-LLVM has a generic tool for working with profiles.
-If you have some priorities between workloads, merging with some weights is also a nice-to-have feature.
-In LLVM you can do it with `llvm-profdata merge` command (weights are supported too).
+How many functions/branches are executed, find most commonly used functions, etc.

+Usually, all these operations are done not with compilers but with dedicated tools.
+Each PGO ecosystem brings different tools for that.
+Let's do a quick overview for them.

+In the LLVM ecosystem, the main tool to work with PGO profiles is [llvm-profdata](https://llvm.org/docs/CommandGuide/llvm-profdata.html).
+It supports all mentioned above scenarios and much-much more - just check the amount of different switches in it!

+### Proprietary tooling

+TODO: write about proprietary tools

 ## PGO support in build systems

-TODO:
-* Overview of the PGO state across build systems
-  - Add links to the issues in other build systems like CMake, Meson, etc. (maybe I need to check it across all popular build systems and create proper issues for that)

 In 99.9(9)% cases, we do not compile our applications via direct compiler invocations - we use build systems.
 What kind of PGO support could we expect from a build system?
 I have the following wishes: